Skip to content

 What This Skill Does

-1. Decomposition — maps the prompt onto five components (Goal / Context / Constraints / Acceptance Criteria / Output Format) and labels each present | partial | missing.
+1. Decomposition — maps the prompt onto five components (Goal / Context / Constraints / Acceptance Criteria / Output Format) labeled present | partial | missing.

 2. Identified issues — scores the input against a fixed 10-item weakness checklist; lists only FOUND issues, citing the exact text fragment that triggered each.